phoenixframework/phoenix/docs/views.md

 rendering with asigns [:conn, :view_module, :view_template]
 ```

 Pretty neat, right?
 At compile-time, phoenix precompiles all `*.html.eex` templates and turns them into `render/2` function clauses on their respective view modules.
 At runtime, all templates are already loaded in memory.
-There's no disk reads, or complex file caching or template caching involved.
+There's no disk reads, complex file caching, or template engine computation involved.
 This is also why we were able to define functions like `title/0` in our `LayoutView` and they were immediately available inside the layout's `app.html.eex` – the call to `title/0` was just a local function call!

 When we `use HelloPhoenix.Web, :view`, we get other conveniences as well.
 Since the `view/0` function imports `HelloPhoenix.Web.Router.Helpers`, we don't have to fully qualify path helpers in templates.
 Let's see how that works by changing the template for our Welcome to Phoenix page.